dalitun/applications/bundle-xenial-wordpress/README_EN.md

 The deployement base is an Ubuntu xenial instance.
 The Apache and MariaDB servers are deployed on a single instance.

-## Nota Bene for the impatients

-An image named "Stack Orchestration Heat Ubuntu 16.04 WORDPRESS" is available in the public image catalogue of the Cloudwatt console.
-For security reasons, this image does not include the initialisation of the MariaDB database and therefore is not working when spawning directly the image thru the "Launch instance" button.

-This image has to be launched thru the Orchestration Stack menu with the Heat template that we are detailling in this article.
-The heat template includes the mandatory steps required after the launch to generated the passsword, the creation of the user, the creation of the MariaDB database for Wordpress and the final configuration of Wordpress for the MariaDB accesses.

 ## Preparations